 A wedding loan doesn’t come from a wedding fairy godmother with a wave of her wand—although that would make for a better story.
 A wedding loan is simply a personal loan that you use to pay for wedding expenses.
 So, what’s a personal loan?
 It’s an unsecured installment loan that you borrow for a specific term and pay back in monthly installments.

 The interest rates on personal loans are either fixed or variable.
 Most lenders will also allow you to pay off the loan early, even if you’ve signed up for a three, five, or seven-year loan.
 Variable rate loans may help you save money on interest now, but the amount you’re charged could go up if interest rates rise, whereas fixed rate loans will remain the same even if interest rates shoot up faster than the price of a good DJ on a Saturday in the summer.

-Who should get a personal loan?
+Who should consider a personal loan for their wedding?

 Personal loans are a great option for those who have budgeted to pay for their wedding expenses, but just don’t have the cash on hand to cover immediate deposits or a slew of bills at once.

 Maybe your parents committed to helping out with wedding costs and promised to send a cash infusion next month, but the florist whose work looks like a living Instagram photo will go with another couple if you don’t book now.
 Or maybe you and your betrothed are putting aside a certain amount each month for wedding expenses, but you don’t want to put the catering deposit on your credit card because all the travel rewards points in the world will not outweigh the interest you’ll be charged.
 In other words, if you have a good plan for paying your personal loan back and you just need it to bridge the gap, then a personal loan for your wedding might be perfect for you.